leebase/telecom-kpi/docs/appRequirements.md

 ## 🎯 Purpose

-This **production-ready KPI dashboard** provides telecom operators with real-time insights into network performance and business metrics using **actual SQLite data** with dynamic time period filtering.
+This **production-ready KPI dashboard** provides telecom operators with real-time insights into network performance and business metrics using **comprehensive CSV data warehouse** with dynamic time period filtering.
 Designed for executive decision-making and operational monitoring.

 ## 🧑‍💼 Target Users